doiftrue/local-revers-proxy/README.md

 - Run `cp config/sites.conf.sample config/sites.conf` - copy "sites.conf.sample" to "sites.conf".
 - Set up your sites in `sites.conf`.
 - Run `make d.up`.
-- Go to any of your site.
+- Go to any of your sites.

+NOTE: Ensure that you add your local domains to the system `hosts` file.

-### How to set up site in "sites.conf"
+### How to set up a site in "sites.conf"
 There are two configuration options for different ports: 80 (http) and 443 (https).

 It's very simple:
-- Open `config/sites.conf` file.
+- Open the `config/sites.conf` file.
 - If your site works only over http, add it to the http block.
 - If your site works only over https, add it to the https block.
 - If it works on both schemes (e.g., redirects from http to https), add it to both blocks.
 This might be necessary to check how the redirect works.